Miracles start to happen when you give as much energy to your dreams as you do to your fears.” — Richard Wilkins

 While working in Dallas, Morgan made two-week annual trips abroad until finally deciding to move to Spain for a year.
-During that time, Morgan lived with a Spanish family and served as a high school English Assistant in city-centre Madrid.
+During that time, Morgan lived with a Spanish family and served as a high-school English Assistant in downtown Madrid.
 She leveraged her strengths of candor by facilitating thoughtful conversations to engage students in English discussions.
-Morgan has always sought out mentoring opportunities or ways to enrich others’ lives through a supportive and encouraging environment; aiding Spanish students by increasing their comfort with the English language was one of those ways.
+Morgan has always sought out mentoring opportunities, or ways to enrich others’ lives through a supportive and encouraging environment; aiding Spanish students by increasing their comfort with the English language was one of those ways.

-Morgan’s international travels have simmered down since moving back to the States.
-However, she continues to encourage others to dream big dreams, step outside of their comfort zone, form goals, identify steps to achieve them, and support them through the process of traveling or moving abroad.
+Morgan’s international travels have been put on the back burner since moving back to the States.
+However, she continues to encourage others to dream big, step outside of their comfort zone, set goals, identify steps to achieve them, and support them through the process of traveling or moving abroad.
 Also, because Morgan grew up in a low-income household, her frugality and resourcefulness are tools that she loves to share with others.
-Morgan asks to please reach out to her with any questions, no matter the scope, and she would gladly assist.
+Morgan asks to please reach out to her with any questions, no matter the scope, and she will gladly assist.